ghc/ghc/docs/users_guide/using-concurrent.rst

 GHC supports Concurrent Haskell by default, without requiring a special option or libraries compiled in a certain way.
-To get access to the support libraries for Concurrent Haskell, just import :base-ref:`Control.Concurrent <Control-Concurrent.html>`.
+To get access to the support libraries for Concurrent Haskell, just import :base-ref:`Control.Concurrent.`.
 More information on Concurrent Haskell is provided in the documentation for that module.

 Optionally, the program may be linked with the :ghc-flag:`-threaded` option (see :ref:`options-linker`.
 This provides two benefits: